 - 160ml water

 In a bowl, add the flour, sugar, yeast and zest and mix together using your hands or a food processor with the dough hook.
 Add the eggs and water and mix for a few minutes until the dough comes together.
 Add salt and start adding the butter, a cube at a time, letting it all melt into the dough.
 Mix for five-ten minutes, until you obtain an elastic, smooth and sticky dough.

-Grease a large bowl with sunflower oil, place the ball of dough into it, cover with cling film and leave to rise overnight or for at least half a day.
+Grease a large bowl with sunflower oil, place the ball of dough into it, cover with cling film and leave in the fridge to rise overnight or for at least half a day.

 The next day, start by preparing the chocolate filling.
 Mix the icing sugar, cocoa powder, melted dark chocolate and melted butter.
 Beat until you get a smooth, spreadable paste.

 Grease two 2lb loaf tins and line the bottom with parchment baking paper.